redolivedev/react-native-starter/README.md

 git clone https://github.com/redolivedev/react-native-starter.git [your project name]
 ```

 Once the repo has cloned, you need to change the project name and install the android & ios projects.
+Do the following:
 - Open package.json and change the "name" property to your project name.
 - Open app.json and change both the "name" and "displayName" properties to your project name.

-Run the following commands:
+- Run the following commands:
 ```
 cd [your project name]
 react-native upgrade --legacy true